apache/singa/doc/en/docs/installation.md

     $ cmake -LAH

-If you use cmake GUI tool in windows, please make sure you configure the right parameters for the singa solution by select "Advanced" box.
-After generating the VS project, please open the "singa.sln" project file under the "build" folder and compile it as a normal VS solution.
+If you use cmake GUI tool in windows, make sure you configure the right parameters for the singa solution by select "Advanced" box.
+After generating the VS project, open the "singa.sln" project file under the "build" folder and compile it as a normal VS solution.
 You will find the unit tests file named "test_singa" in the project binary folder.
-If you get errors when running test_singa.exe due to libglog.dll/libopenblas.dll missing, please just copy the dll files into the same folder as test_singa.exe
+If you get errors when running test_singa.exe due to libglog.dll/libopenblas.dll missing, just copy the dll files into the same folder as test_singa.exe

 ## Build the Debian packages